tigrish/devise-i18n/README.md

 Assuming you have _not_ previously generated Devise's views into your project, that's all you need to do.
 If you _have_ previously done this, you will need to regenerate your views (see the next section) and then reapply whatever customizations that made you do this in the first place.

+NOTE: If you have the ```simple_form``` gem in your Gemfile, this command will generate the corresponding views using the simple_form form builder.

 ## Customizing views